 Glossier models like the Yakima GrandTour and Thule Motion XT XL tended to show scuffs and scrapes easier than the matte or satin-finished models — something to consider if you frequently store your cargo carrier off of your vehicle.

 Although we tend to prioritize function over form for most categories, we do recognize that cargo boxes can be an eyesore and are something you'll have to see daily while on your vehicle.
 Testing for this metric was fairly subjective and based upon a group consensus.

 There were no shocking designs in this review; all the products we tested generally look like what we'd expect from cargo boxes these days.
 They did come in a surprising amount of finishes, though, and we had clear preferences.
 We find the futuristic look of the Thule Vector and the gloss black appearance of the Yakima GrandTour appealing.
 However, these do show dirt and scrapes a bit more readily.

-Additionally, we appreciate that some models, like the Thule Motion XT and Thule Vector are available in multiple colors, letting you pick the best match for your car.
+Additionally, we appreciate that some models, like the Thule Motion XT and Thule Vector, are available in multiple colors, letting you pick the best match for your car.
 This gives a definite boost for versatility and personalization.

-The Yakima RocketBox 14 also shares a dimpled matte texture that is convenient for hiding minor blemishes, but we found the overall appearance of this box less sleek and stylish than some of the other models, bumping it down a bit in this metric.
+The Yakima RocketBox 14 also shares a dimpled matte texture that is convenient for hiding minor blemishes, but found the overall appearance of this box less sleek and stylish than some of the other models, slightly bumping it down in this metric.
 Regardless, it could be a good option if you don't care much about the appearance of your cargo box or if you like how the textured surface matches your vehicle and are trying to save some money.